heronwood/heronwood.github.io/contact.md

 ## Architectural Modification Requests

+Architectural modification requests must be submitted for approval using the [Architecural Modification Request form]({% link contact/architectural-request-form.pdf %}).

+This form can be [filled out on-line](about:blank) or the [document](({% link contact/architectural-request-form.pdf %})) can be completed and [emailed](mailto:board@heronwood.org) or [mailed](#mailing-address).
+The Architectural Control Committee will approve/modify/disapprove the request within 10 days.

 ## Complaints

 As per our [CC&Rs]({% link governance/covenants-conditions-and-restrictions.md %}), association members are encouraged to attempt resolution with the affected parties.
-If resolution cannot be accomplished, complaints must be submitted to the Board of Directors for resolution.
+If resolution cannot be accomplished, complaints must be submitted for resolution using the [Homeowners Association Complaint form](%{ link contact/homeowners-association-complaint.pdf %}).

+This form can be [filled out on-line](about:blank) or the [document]({% link governance/covenants-conditions-and-restrictions.md %}) can be completed and [emailed](mailto:board@heronwood.org) or [mailed](#mailing-address).
+The Board of Directors will respond within 15 days.